Multi-mesh multi-objective optimization with application to a model problem in urban design: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the profile area \emph{Virtual Cities} as part of \emph{Building Futures}, an Area of Advance at Chalmers.
-We are also greatful towards CREAM Architects in Gothenburg for ideas, feedback and inspiration during this project.
+This work was supported by the Swedish Research Council (Grant No. 2014-6093) and by the profile area \emph{Virtual Cities} as part of \emph{Building Futures}, an Area of Advance at Chalmers.
+We are also grateful to CREAM Architects in Gothenburg for ideas, feedback and inspiration during this project; and Professor Michael Patriksson, Chalmers University of Technology and University of Gothenburg, for consultation and guidance regarding optimization.